uwrit/leaf-docs/docs/installation/installation_steps/5_compile_client.md

     The final step is to copy the `/build` folder contents to a directory on the web server that Apache/IIS can serve to users.
 As we haven't configured Apache or IIS at this point, however, for now just take note of the location of the `/build` folder.

     For more information on building and deploying React apps, see the <a href="https://facebook.github.io/create-react-app/docs/deployment" target="_blank">Create React App deployment page</a>.

+!!! info
+    In case you're wondering why we're building the Leaf client on the ***app*** server (rather than the ***web*** server), it's because we've downloaded the Leaf source code on the app server, so for now that's where we'll start.
+Later, if using a separate web server, we'll copy the production client build code to the web server.

 ## Wrapping up